Dasfiter-S/arch_manual_fan_curve/README.md

 # arch_manual_fan_curve
 Allows for the manual fan control of the 7xxx series of cards I was very confused and annoyed by my 7900xtx hitting 105 in memory temps.
-So I withheld from playing GOU heavy games.
+So I withheld from playing GPU heavy games.
 Today, I am tired.
 I eventually ran into this discussion which gave me the knowledge I needed to create the following script.
 Please be careful using it and
 I would read what was mentioned in the thread so you understand what is happening.
 Here is what the script does: